terrier-org/terrier-core/doc/quickstart_experiments.md

 In responding to the query `compressed`, Terrier found document 11196 was estimated to be most relevant, scoring 6.96.
 11196 was recorded from the DOCNO tag of the corresponding document.

-### Retrieval
+### Batch Retrieval

-Information retrieval has a history of evaluating search effectiveness automatically, using queries with associated relevance assessments.
-In order to perform retrieval using an existing index, follow the steps described below.
+Information retrieval has a history of evaluating search effectiveness automatically, using many queries with associated relevance assessments, in a *batch* manner.
+In order to perform batch retrieval using an existing index, follow the steps described below.

 1. First of all we have to do some configuration.
 Much of Terrier's functionality is controlled by properties.
 You can pre-set these in the `etc/terrier.properties` file, or specify each on the command line.
 Some commonly used properties have shortcuts on the commandline.
 To perform retrieval and evaluate the results of a batch of queries, we need to know:

   a.
-The location of the queries (also known as topic files) - specified using `trec.topics` property, or the `-t` option to batchretrieve.
+The location of the queries (also known as topic files) - specified using the `trec.topics` property, or the `-t` option to batchretrieve.

   b.
-The weighting model (e.g. TF\_IDF) to use - specified using `trec.model` propert or `-w` option to batchretrieve.
-The default for Terrier 5 is DPH.
+The weighting model (e.g. [TF\_IDF](javadoc/org/terrier/matching/models/TF_IDF.html)) to use - specified using `trec.model` property or the `-w` option to batchretrieve.
+The default weighting model for Terrier 5 is [DPH](javadoc/org/terrier/matching/models/DPH.html).

   c.
 The corresponding relevance assessments file (or qrels) for the topics - specified by `trec.qrels` or `-q` option to batchevaluate.

 2. Let's do a retrieval run.
 The `batchretrieve` command tells Terrier to do a batch retrieval run, i.e. retrieving the documents estimated to be the most relevant for each query in the topics file.
 However, instead of having `trec.topics` property set in the `terrier.properties` file, we specify it on the command line using the -t option, as well as the InL2 weighting model using `-w` (all other configuration remains using Terrier’s default settings):